omarrgohary/Student-Portal-University-Management-System/README.md

 # University Management System (Full-Stack)

+---

 ## Description

-A full-stack web application designed to manage students, instructors, courses, and enrollments with a role-based workflow for grading and approval.
+A full-stack web application designed to manage students, instructors, courses, and enrollments.
+The system implements a role-based workflow for grading, review, and approval.

 ---